samaaron/synth-designer/README.md

 Sam Aaron helped a lot.
 I also got a lot of inspiration from Tone.js and various patches in Native Instruments Reaktor (particularly for the phaser and flanger).
 Other sources are acknowledged in the code.

+This work was funded by an award from the Higher Education Innovation Fund (HEIF) to the University of Sheffield.